entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-bundle-versions.md

     git push --tags
 ```

+## How to prevent a particular bundle version from being installed?

+If, for some reasons, you don't want a particular version to be available for the installation (anymore), you can proceed like follows:

+1. remove the undesired version from the tag list in your bundle Kubernetes file (`integrity`, `shasum`, `tarball` and `version`)
+2. delete your bundle from your cluster using a command like this `kubectl delete -f your-bundle-file.yml [-n your-cluster-namespace]`
+3. upload again your bundle to Kubernetes using a command like this `kubectl create -f your-bundle-file.yml [-n your-cluster-namespace]`

 ## My bundle contains a microservice generated with the Entando Component Generator, does the version of the microservice have the same as the bundle version?

 The version of the microservice - or to be more precise the docker image associated with the microservice - are not directly releated to the version of the bundle containing the microservice.